 CECOP – CICOPA Europe is the European confederation of cooperatives and other employee-owned enterprises active in industry, services and crafts, most of them being worker and social cooperatives.
-It has members in 17 European countries.
-This includes 20 national federations as well as 4 development organisations promoting those enterprises.
-CECOP – CICOPA Europe members affiliate approximately 50,000 enterprises employing 1.4 million workers and generating an aggregate turnover of around €50 billion.
+It has 26 members in 16 European countries.
+CECOP – CICOPA Europe members affiliate approximately 50,000 enterprises employing 1.5 million workers and generating an aggregate turnover of around €50 billion.

 Among the main sectors of activity, we find metal industries, mechanical industries, electronics, car industry, food industry, construction and public works, wood industry and furniture, white goods, textiles and garments, transport, media-related activities, education and culture, the environment, tourism, cleaning and sanitation, gardening and landscape, facility management and, over the last two decades, we have seen a major development of social and health services and services to persons, becoming one of the strongest sectors of activity.